ibrahimduran/node-kaptan/README.md

 ## Network
 > Kaptan framework comes with a built-in Network service to simplify networking.
 All features of network service is async/await - promise compatible.
 It currently supports three protocols for sending packets; _Request_/_Response_ for sending request and receiving response synchronously (using promises) and _Raw_ for sending data without waiting for response.

+Informations below are just a brief description for understanding the concept.
+Don't forget to check documentation to get more information about classes or methods.

 ### Using the service
 Kaptan package exports _Network_ namespace which contains _Network_ service.
 So you'll need to add `Network.Network` as service.